usaama1997/titanic_survival_prediction/README.md

-# Titanic_survival_prediction
+# Titanic Survival Prediction
-##This project is only for fun please don't take it serious.
+## This project is only for fun please don't take it serious.
 This is a simple Machine Learning project based on Titanic ship whether you will survive or not.

 This project is developed using python's jupyter notebook